tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

    Take the name from the output of the command, and place it in the `metadata.scope.name` field.

-The `ResourceDiscovery` can be configured in many ways so that the RDA can identify which pods and services to match so that you can have visibility on what is running inside of your cluster within AMPLIFY Central.
+The `ResourceDiscovery` can be configured in many ways so that the RDA can identify which pods and services to match so that you can have visibility on what is running inside of your cluster within Amplify Central.
 The RDA uses the `ResourceDiscovery` to identify which namespace to search and find pods and services.
 Once the agent knows the namespace to search, it will identify pods and services to match based on the labels of the pod, or by the name of the pod.
 The matching of the pod is done by comparing the pod labels to the `spec.resourceFilter.matchLabels` field or the `spec.resourceFilter.names` field.

 Read through the description of the fields and update the `ResourceDiscovery` to make your pods and services correctly discovered in your cluster.